JaimeCrz/rails_demo/README.md

 * ...

-* Seting old-state as default
+* Seting master1 as default